pilarcormo/Preprint/Methods.md

 The quality of the deep sequencing was evaluated using FastQC 0.11.2 (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 Reads were trimmed and quality filtered by Trimmomatic v0.33 [@Bolger:2014aa].
 We performed a sliding window trimming, cutting once the average Phred quality fell below 20 in the window.

-The clean reads were aligned to *Arabidopsis thaliana* reference genome (TAIR10)[@Lamesch:2012aa] with BWA-MEM long-read alignment using bwa-v0.7.5a [@Li:2010].
-The resultant alignment (sam) files were converted to sorted bam files using the samtools package v1.0.
+The trimmed reads were aligned to *Arabidopsis thaliana* reference genome (TAIR10)[@Lamesch:2012aa] with BWA-MEM long-read alignment using bwa-v0.7.5a [@Li:2010].
+The resultant alignment (SAM) [DM 7] files were converted to sorted bam files using the samtools package v1.0.
 We used samtools mpileup command to convert bam files into pileup files.
+[DM 8]
++
++[DM 7] acronyms in CAPS
++[DM 8] Provide scripts or command lines
++

-To call SNPs we used the mpileup2snp command from VarScan v2.3.7 (http://varscan.sourceforge.net) [@Koboldt:2012aa], [@Koboldt:2009aa] to get VCF 4.1 output.
++To call SNPs we used the mpileup2snp command from VarScan v2.3.7 (http://varscan.sourceforge.net) [@Koboldt:2012aa], [@Koboldt:2009aa] to get VCF 4.1 output.
 A default allele frequency of 0.8 was used to clasify the SNPs as homozygous.
+[DM 9]
++
++[DM 9] Far too sparse to reproduce this result.

 ####5.
 Using real SNP densities in the model